Redistribution (Australia): Geographical locations

 There are several divisions named after geographical locations, including bodies of water, islands, settlements.
-For example, the seat of Werriwa in Western Sydney is named after Lake George (which is not located in the seat of Werriwa), which is known as Weereewa in the Ngunnawal language.
+For example, the seat of Werriwa in Western Sydney is named after Lake George (no longer located in the seat of Werriwa since the 1906 redistribution), which is known as Weereewa in the Ngunnawal language.

 Individuals

 Several deceased individuals have been honoured with divisions named after them, including several Indigenous Australians.

 Every deceased former Prime Minister had a division named after them.
 The Division of Cook in Sydney was originally only named after Captain James Cook, and not former Prime Minister Sir Joseph Cook.
 However, in 2024, the namesake was altered to be joint between both men, to give recognition to Joseph Cook and have a division named after him.

 There are seven former Prime Ministers who are still alive (Paul Keating, John Howard, Kevin Rudd, Julia Gillard, Tony Abbott, Malcolm Turnbull and Scott Morrison), who therefore do not have divisions named after them as they are still alive.
 However, divisions named after Prime Ministers are not necessarily divisions that have been renamed, generally a new division is created instead, sometimes even in a different city or region (e.g Malcolm Fraser served as the member for Wannon in western Victoria, but the Division of Fraser in western Melbourne).
 While it is unlikely for any former Prime Minister to have their exact division they served whilst in office renamed in honour of them (as opposed to creating a new division), for some divisions it is impossible due to the practice of keeping the names of the original divisions and those of divisions with Indigenous names.
-For example, the Bennelong (the seat John Howard held as Prime Minister) and Warringah (the seat Tony Abbott held as Prime Minister) will not be renamed "Howard" and "Abbott", respectively due to these names being Indigenous, while Wentworth (the seat Malcolm Turnbull held as Prime Minister) will not be renamed "Turnbull" due to Wentworth being one of the 34 remaining original divisions created.
+For example, the Bennelong (the seat John Howard held as Prime Minister) and Warringah (the seat Tony Abbott held as Prime Minister) will not be renamed "Howard" and "Abbott", respectively due to these names being Indigenous, while Wentworth (the seat Malcolm Turnbull held as Prime Minister) will not be renamed "Turnbull" due to Wentworth being one of the 65 original divisions created.

 State electoral districts

 The AEC guidelines explicitly prohibit the use of names that are also used for state electoral districts.
 However, due to the fact that the names of the original divisions should remain the same, there are still some divisions that share the names of state electoral districts because they are among the original divisions, as well as some that were created after 1901 but before this guideline was implemented.
-Thus, the following divisions share the same name as a state electoral district (Tasmanian electorates share the same names on both levels of politics and are thus not included as pairs of examples):
+Thus, the following divisions share the same name as a state electoral district (Tasmanian electorates share the same names and boundaries on both levels of politics, and are thus not included as pairs of examples):